 Born in Delft (1969), I grew up in Pijnacker.
 Ever since my student days, however, I have been living in Leiden.
-I am married to Hamide Dogan, she is a translator of Turkish literature, together we have a 12-year-old daughter, Dünya.
-At Leiden University, I studied cultural anthropology, specializing in Latin America.
-For my graduation research, I lived in an indigenous American village at the Bolivian plateau at the shores of Lake Titicaca, for six months.
+I am married to Hamide Dogan, she is a translator of Turkish literature, together we have a 14-year-old daughter, Dünya.
+At Leiden University, I studied Social Anthropology, specializing in Latin America.
+For my graduation research, I lived in an indigenous Aymara-community village at the Bolivian altiplano at the shores of Lake Titicaca, for six months.
 Eventually I obtained my PhD in 2001 on a study of the Otavalo people, who at that time also happened to often make music on the streets in the Netherlands.
-My dissertation has been published in a popularized pocket edition under the title Ponchos, pan flutes and ponytails.
+My dissertation has been published in a popularized pocket edition under the title Ponchos, panflutes and ponytails.
 I then started to work for Djoser as a tour guide in Venezuela, Mexico, Guatemala and Belize, but also in Egypt.
 Thereafter I started to study again at Leiden University, this time World Religions.
 After also studying to be a teacher, I worked for twelve years as a religion teacher at a secondary school in Leiden.
 Since January 1, 2019 I am a full-time writer, currently under contract to publisher HarperCollins Holland.

 I have a great fascination for the figure Jesus and for (early) Christianity, which I read a lot about, from dissertations to popular scientific work and from religious thrillers to esoteric literature.
 Having read the Da Vinci Code, I started reading more similar thrillers, which made me notice at a certain moment that these thrillers rarely or never take place in the Netherlands.
 That was the moment that I decided to write one myself.
 As people say that you should always write about what you know, I decided to let my story take place in Leiden.
 You then automatically find the apostle Peter, the patron saint of the city.
 Leiden is called “key city” after Peter’s keys.

-The success of De bekentenissen van Petrus completely overwhelmed me.
-About 12,000 copies have since been sold and in October 2018 the 8th edition was already published.
-I am proud of the review in Vrij Nederland of November 21: “Ambitious debut (…) an intelligent intrigue (…) more respect for religion and more subtle than the Da Vinci Code”.
-My second book Het Pauluslabyrint was published by HarperCollins Holland and was set again in Leiden.
+The success of De bekentenissen van Petrus (The Connfessions of St. Pete) completely overwhelmed me.
+About 15,000 copies have since been sold and in I am proud of the review in Vrij Nederland of November 21: “Ambitious debut (…) an intelligent intrigue (…) more respect for religion and more subtle than the Da Vinci Code”.
+My second book Het Pauluslabyrint (St. Paul’s Labyrinth) was published by HarperCollins Holland and was set again in Leiden.
 However, now partly in an underground corridor system that would have been under the city center for centuries.

 People often ask me: do you have a certain message that you want to convey in your books?
 I am a teacher in heart and soul, who also happens to come from a real teacher family.
 My wanting to teach is therefore very strong.
 By the means of my books I do not only want to tell an exciting story that entertains people, but I also want my readers to learn something from it, which could be facts about the parallels between Christianity and other religions around the Mediterranean region at the time.
 But I also try to provide a new perspective on a story.
 For instance, as a child I did not understand the role of Judas: if he had not betrayed Jesus, would Jesus never have been arrested and then crucified?
 After all, didn’t he play a very important role in the success of God’s plan then?
 Then why is he so reviled, if it would not have worked without him?
 In my book, I included correspondence letters between Peter and Judas, whereby I offer an alternative view of the events.